 Dune 7, on the outskirts of town, is the highest dune in the area.
 Palm-tree-shaded facilities for day camping and barbecues are ideal for family entertainment.
 Signboards point the way to the Bird Sanctuary in 13th Road, where a watchtower has been erected for bird-watchers.

 The angling potential along the coast is particularly good.
 An angling area favoured by locals is Paaltjies, which consists of four angling spots south of the town.
 The ‘paaltjies’ are navigational beacons used by commercial fishermen.
 The first ‘paaltjie’ can be reached by ordinary vehicle, but a 4×4 is required to reach the other three further south.

 The Walvis Bay Lagoon is ideal for windsurfing, boating and regattas organised by the Yacht Club, in which Hoby Cats, Fireballs and catamarans compete.
 A tour operator offers ski-boat trips for shark, bottom and game fishing.
 Beach-fishing trips in 4×4 vehicles along the coast specialise in shark fishing.
 Boating day trips are enjoyable pleasure excursions.

 If you’d like to lay your hands on some fresh fish, a good option is to catch it yourself by booking an ocean safari, or going on a fishing expedition along the beach.

-Set on the unspoilt beachfront10 km north of Walvis Bay and 20 km from Swakopmund, the luxury development, Afrodite Beach, is currently being developed.
+Set on the unspoilt beachfront 10 km north of Walvis Bay, the luxury neighbourhood, Afrodite Beach, has started its process of development.
 Once completed, it will comprise multiple seafront homes, villas, a luxury hotel, conference facilities, health spa, apartment blocks and commercial facilities.